By the Chairman of the International Arbitration Centre

 4. Provide other forms of alternative dispute resolution.

-The IAC provides fundholding for arbitrators’ fees and the holding and disbursing of advances paid to cover the reasonable costs of the IAC's own services and facilities.
+The IAC provides fundholding for arbitrators’ fees and the holding and disbursing of advances paid to cover any related reasonable costs.

 The IAC is an appointment authority, offering the appointment of arbitrators and mediators from its panel, for arbitrations and mediations conducted at the IAC or elsewhere.